-CG Watch 2023

-On 13 December 2023, the Asian Corporate Governance Association released the 11th biennial CG Watch report, in collaboration with CLSA, on the CG and ESG performance for 12 markets in the APAC region.
-Malaysia maintained fifth place with its score improving two points from 59.5 points in 2020 to 61.5 points in 2023.

-We will continue to emphasise and champion the integration of ESG practices within the operations and supply chains of our PLCs.
-In pursuit of this objective, the Exchange is committed to ongoing engagements and capacity-building activities, promoting improved CG and sustainability practices and disclosures among PLCs.
+CG Watch 2023 On 13 December 2023, the Asian Corporate Governance A CG Watch report, in collaboration with CLSA, on the CG a in the APAC region.
+Malaysia maintained fifth place with it 59.5 points in 2020 to 61.5 points in 2023.
+W ar er oving Forward (e will continue to emphasise and champion the integration and supply chains of our PLCs.
+In pursuit of this objective, th angagements and capacity-building activities, promoting impo- sclosures among PLCs.